wanggrun/SYSU-30k/README.md

 Note that our original training set occupies 462G's memory.
 We are not able to upload the original data taking up such a large memory.
 As a result, we downsample the train images from 288 * x resolution to 144 * x resolution with x representing the shortest edge.
 The compressed data sum up to 100+G.

+The test set is uncompressed due to the appropriate memory size.

 ### Download the training set